vsechnovcloudu/k8s.deployment/README.md

 Service deployment to Kubernetes
 ================================

 Example of service deployment using Terraform, Kubernetes and GitLab CI.

+Whole idea is to allow developers to create and deploy new code as fast & reliable as possible, while they do not have to care about underlying infrastructure.
+DevOps teams maintains Kubernetes nodes, making sure there is always just right amount of resources allocated - but each application / service has it's own, independent lifecycle.
+The repository represents basic structure of the code.

+Next step is to isolate Terraform code for service description into module, which will be used by multiple teams - for sake of clarity in this sample repository we put everything to one pile.

 # Prerequisities / assumptions